 Recoup and Cushion are two apps that work to refund you money that you had to pay on expensive fees like ATM fees, an overdraft fee, and other types of bank fees.
 Recoup and Cushion are fairly similar, so let’s dive into both of them to learn more about these two bank fee refund apps.

 Cushion and Recoup are fee refunding apps.
-Cushion and Recoup work to refund you money for fees you have been charged in the past from things like a credit card late fee, overdraft fee, debit card transaction fee, ATM fee, credit card interest, service fees, and others.
+Cushion and Recoup work to refund you money for fees from financial institutions.
+They reclaim charges like a credit card late fee, overdraft fee, debit card transaction fee, ATM fee, credit card interest, service fees, and other types of fees.

 Fees are frustrating.
 Fees seem to always be unfairly charged.
 They are expensive and can really add up over time.
 According to Recoup’s co-founder, the typical customer is charged nearly $750 in fees every single year.
-Banks alone charge around $324 in overdraft fees to their savings account or bank account holders on average.
+Banks alone charge around $324 in overdraft fees to their savings account or other checking account on average.
 These are huge amounts of money!

 However, did you know that you can get some of these fees refunded back to you?
 By reaching out to whoever charged you your fees and asking them to refund it to you, there is a possibility you can get some of the fee money back.
 Apps like Cushion and Recoup do this automatically for you.